complexdatacollective/documentation.networkcanvas.com/docs/key-concepts/filtering.md

 Applying these rules within this stage determines that only HIV+ nodes who have a sex relationship will be shown.
 All nodes that do not have a sex relationship will be filtered out - even if they have attribute `HIV_pos = true`.

 {% include tip-caution.md content="If your filter query (the sum of all defined rules within the stage) includes an edge rule, you will also filter alters.
-For example, if your rule is set to filter the existence of an edge type, such as 'sex', any nodes that would become isolates as a result of this query are removed from the network." %}
+For example, if your rule is set to filter the existence of an edge type, such as 'sex', any nodes that would become isolates as a result of this query are removed from the filtered network." %}

 ## Network Filtering in a Side Panel